Piarists: Expansion of the order

 Africa is the most recentcontinent on which the Piarists established communities and schools.
 The Piarists first went to Africa in 1963, establishing an apostolic mission in Senegal, which became a vice-province in 1997 and then part of the West African province in 2013, along with Guinea-Gabon.
-They began working in equatorial Guinea in 1970, and in 1990, some priests from Poland began working in the Cameroon, which became a vicariate in 2000, a vice-province in 2007, and the Central African province in 2013.
+They began working in Equatorial Guinea in 1970, and in 1990, some priests from Poland began working in the Cameroon, which became a vicariate in 2000, a vice-province in 2007, and the Central African province in 2013.
 The two newest African countries in which the Piarists opened communities are the Congo in 2014 and Mozambique in 2017.

 Order of Poor Clerics Regular of the Mother of God of the Pious Schools

 The order was restored in 1656 by Pope Alexander VIII who revived the congregation but without its earlier privileges, such as solemn vows granted by Gregory XV and added to the simple vows an oath of perseverance in the congregation.
 In addition to the usual three vows of poverty, chastity, and obedience.

 The privileges of the order were successively restored in 1660, 1669 and 1698.
 In 1669, Pope Clement IX restored the Piarists to the condition of regulars.

 The Piarists are exempt from episcopal jurisdiction and subject only to their general superior, who is elected every six years by the general chapter.
 A general procurator with four assistants resides at Rome.
 In virtue of a brief of Alexander VIII (1690) they ceased to be discalced.
 The members are divided into professed, novices and lay brethren.

 Their habit is very similar to that of the Jesuits, a cassock closed in front and a cincture with hanging bands on the left side, although they usually follow the local customs regarding clerical apparel.
 Their two mottos are Ad majus pietatis incrementum ("For the greater growth of piety") and Pietas et Litterae (“Piety and learning").

 Today, there are over 1,400 Piarist religious found chiefly in Italy, Spain, Poland, Hungary, Slovakia, Latin America, West Africa, India, and the Philippines.
 There is also a growing number of Piarist lay associates.
 The Order is currently present on five continents (Europe, Asia, Africa, North America, and South America) and in 36 countries.

-In 2017, the Order will celebrate the 400th anniversary of the establishment of the religious community on 25 March 1617, as well as the 250th anniversary of the canonization of Saint Joseph Calasanz, which took place on 17 July 1767.
+In 2017, the Order will celebrate the 400th anniversary of the establishment of the religious community on 25 March 1617, as well as the 250th anniversary of the canonisation of Saint Joseph Calasanz, which took place on 17 July 1767.
 Pope Francis imparted a special Apostolic Blessing on 27 November 2016, the opening day of the Jubilee Year.
 He also declared that a special Plenary Indulgence would be granted in all churches, chapels, shrines, and parishes where the Piarist Fathers are present to all of the faithful on the occasion of a jubilee celebration, provided they have fulfilled the other necessary requirements to gain the indulgence.